asenszn12/splashlytics-fantasy/README.md

 # 🏀 Splashlytics

 **Splashlytics** is a web-based fantasy basketball tool that helps users find **undervalued** and **overperforming** players based on their real-world performance and fantasy cost.
-Whether you're preparing for your draft or looking for mid-season steals, Swishlytics gives you the data-backed edge you need to dominate your league.
+Whether you're preparing for your draft or looking for mid-season steals, Splashlytics gives you the data-backed edge you need to dominate your league.

 ---